Order of Steps in a Kitchen Remodel

 1. Tear Out and Demolition

 The first step of any kitchen remodel is tear out and demolition.
 Before you are ready to create a beautiful new space, it is important to demolish and get rid of what’s outdated or worn out.
-This is the time when you rip out anything you don’t want to keep including walls, cabinetry, flooring, lighting, fixtures, or more.
+This is the time when you rip out anything you don’t want to keep including walls, cabinetry, flooring, fixtures, or more.
 Some property owners enjoy handling this phase themselves, but it is usually best to hire a licensed contractor to complete the work.
-Experienced teams possess the knowledge to avoid electrical wires, plumbing, and more hidden behind walls or beneath cabinets.
+Experienced teams possess the knowledge to avoid plumbing and pipes hidden behind walls or beneath cabinets.

-Next in the kitchen remodel sequence is the completion of rough-in work including any framing, electrical, and plumbing.
+Next in the kitchen remodel sequence is the completion of rough-in work including any framing and plumbing.
 Think of this step as anything having to do with walls or what goes inside of the walls.

-In some cases, this stage can be as simple as moving a light switch over a few inches or framing in the walls around a new center island.
+In some cases, this stage can be as simple as moving framing in the walls around a new center island.
 In large remodel projects, this might mean moving plumbing fixtures feet away from where they originally sat or adding square footage to the space by pouring new concrete for an expansion.

 3. Professional Inspection